-Local Housing Allowance (LHA) affects people renting private sector accommodation (but not Housing Associations) who:
+Local Housing Allowance (LHA) affects you if you are renting private sector accommodation (but not from a Housing Association) and you:

-Reclaim benefit for a private tenancy after a break in their claim
+reclaim benefit for a private tenancy after a break in your claim

-LHA is based upon the number of bedrooms the claimant or their household need.
-The LHA room rates are set by the Rent Service and this rate is equivalent to the maximum amount of Housing Benefit we can pay the claimant.
-The actual amount of Housing Benefit that will be awarded will be based on the LHA room rate that applies to the claimant’s household and their circumstances.
+LHA is based upon the number of bedrooms you or your household need.
+The LHA room rates are set by the Rent Service and this rate is equivalent to the maximum amount of Housing Benefit we can pay you.
+The actual amount of Housing Benefit that will be awarded will be based on the LHA room rate that applies to your household and your circumstances.

-The amount of rent we use when working out the claimant’s benefit is either their actual rent, or the relevant LHA room rate, whichever is the lower.
+The amount of rent we use when working out your benefit is either your actual rent, or the relevant LHA room rate, whichever is the lower.

-The LHA rate we use when calculating the claimant’s Housing Benefit is based on the room rate that the Rent Service has set.
-This rate will be reassessed every April, unless there is a change in the size of their household, which means a different LHA rate should be used.
-If a change in their household size means a new LHA rate should be used, or there is a change in the amount of rent charged.
+The LHA rate we use when calculating your Housing Benefit is based on the room rate that the Rent Service has set.
+This rate will be reassessed every April, unless there is a change in the size of your household, which means a different LHA rate should be used.

-The LHA rate is based on the number of bedrooms that are needed by the household and not the number of bedrooms in the property or the actual rent.
+The LHA rate is based on the number of bedrooms that are needed by your household and not the number of bedrooms in your property or the actual rent.

-The most number of bedrooms payable under the LHA scheme is limited to the 4 Bedroom rate.
+The most we can pay under the LHA scheme is limited to the 4 Bedroom rate.
 This means that if your circumstances are such that you require 5 bedrooms or more, your Housing Benefit award will be restricted to the 4 Bedroom rate.

 The maximum weekly Local Housing Allowance (LHA) rates for Sheffield (calendar monthly figure is shown in brackets) are:

-There is a restriction for claimants who are under 35 years old, are single and do not have any dependents or non-dependants as they can only get the LHA shared accommodation rate.
-The restriction does not apply if a claimant is over 35 years old.
+There is a restriction if you are under 35 years old, are single and do not have any dependents or non-dependants as they can only get the LHA shared accommodation rate.
+The restriction does not apply if you are over 35 years old.

 This Safeguard Policy has been developed to prevent the risk of tenants being evicted due to rent arrears and allay fears that landlords may have regarding potentially vulnerable tenants and those unlikely to pay.